 The worst part of free themes?
 These themes have no license attached (most of them), and the authors use every trick in the book to get you to buy the premium themes they sell on their website.
 I believe this behavior is wrong and what you can do to avoid highjacking of your user website by these illegitimate WordPress theme authors.

 I say there is no comparison between free and paid website themes.
 Free themes are not developed with the same expertise as paid themes.
 The coding behind free themes is usually rushed and not as well planned.

 4 Select Responsive Themes

-Responsive simply means that your website should be able to adjust itself according to different screen sizes and should be compatible.
+Responsive simply means that your website should adjust itself according to different screen sizes and be compatible.
 This is only possible when your website theme is responsive.

 Sometimes we open a website on our mobile, but it doesn’t look the same way as it is when opened on a laptop.
-This will put a strain on your audience and they would not like to revisit the site.
+This will put a strain on your audience, and they would not like to revisit the site.
 Thus, always make sure that the theme you are choosing for your website is mobile-friendly.

-5 Check Efficiency
+5 Check Efficiency & Quality

 Several plugins will help you in checking the theme’s efficiency according to WordPress standards.
 One such plugin is Theme Check.

-Usually, the names of the browsers that the theme supports are written on their website, but still you can always carry out some basic tests to check the theme on different browsers like Google Chrome, Firefox, Internet Explorer, Safari, etc.
+Usually, the names of the browsers that the theme supports are written on their website, but still, you can always carry out some basic tests to check the theme on different browsers like Google Chrome, Firefox, Internet Explorer, Safari, etc.

 6 Support Options